 GEARs has a no-rider-left-behind policy, trusting that everyone will have a great time, visiting with old friends and newcomers alike.
 If any rider decides to drop out or go another direction, let the ride leader know, so that the group is not held up, looking for a missing rider.

-If you are interested in becoming a ride leader, please contact Michael Cantrell.
+If you are interested in becoming a ride leader, please contact Garry Swanson.

 Download the Sign-Up Sheet to get the names and the release for folks going on the weekly rides.
 GEARs Ride Leader Sign-Up Sheet